Elec-Hugo/Fuzzy-Interest-Region/README.md

 # Fuzzy-Interest-Region
 This repository contains all codes and data used for Fuzzy Interest Region for Motion Magnification.
-Please